 After graduating with a first undergraduate degree, students seeking a second undergraduate degree may be eligible to receive Title IV federal student loans.
 Those students are subject to degree-pursuant coursework requirements each semester as well.
 The second degree must be a different degree than the one already awarded to the student (BS, BA, BS ED, etc).

 Honors courses are degree-pursuant if the Honors courses can be applied to the student’s CPoS, or if they are taken as required electives in programs that include required electives.

-A course could be repeated one time and still be degree-pursuant if the student obtained a grade of a D or better.
-Additional attempts after earning a D or better are not degree pursuant.
+For undergraduate students, a course can be repeated one time and still be degree-pursuant if the student obtained a grade of a C or D. Additional attempts are not degree pursuant.
 If a student fails or withdraws from a repeated course, they can take that course again until a D or better grade is earned.
 However, all hours attempted and earned from the courses taken are still computed in the calculation of the completion rate and maximum time frame for Satisfactory Academic Progress for financial aid eligibility.
-Academic policy does not allow the student for repeat of a grade of A or B.

 Dual majors/double degrees should be declared early in a student’s education at Concord and must be officially declared and reflected in the degree evaluation prior to the end of their Junior year.
 If a student changes their major/degree, the CPoS in the new major will be used to determine degree-pursuant coursework.
 However, the hours attempted and earned for the original major/degree are still computed in the calculation of the completion rate and the maximum time frame for Satisfactory Academic Progress for financial aid eligibility.
 Students should not add minors or majors that they have no reasonable ability to complete.
 Seniors wishing to add an additional major may do so only with prior approval of the Provost’s Office.